Junnanella/Packed/journals/josiah.md

 * Building a fourth FastAPI microservice called locations to be used by the front end form.
 * Implementing basic Continuous Integration testing on the weather and locations APIs to run unittests.

+The group and I talked about building unit tests for our APIs.

 Working with PostgreSQL and Psycopg was a bit of a challenge today.
 I had an interesting issue where I tried to make a query looking for a specific row from the locations table using a WHERE clause as follows: """...WHERE country LIKE '%%s%';""", (country_variable).
 I was unable to escape the like clause to inject the value from country_variable.
 I found another way to make it work and was really happy about it until I realized that the query I was making was not the information I needed in the first place.
 At least I learned a lot from the docs for PostgreSQL and Psycopg.
 Next time, I will also plan ahead more.

+## July 14, 2022

+Today, I worked on:
+* Structuring packing list models in exaclidraw
+* Updating unit tests for locations and weather
+* Creating fake weather api endpoint to save weather tokens while in development
+* Researching oauth for react

+The group and I discussed modifying the ghi structure so that when a user submits the form, they are presented with the graphs AND can build the packing list on the same page.
+We also discussed CI/CD variables stored in Gitlab to allow for CI testing.

+Today was a tricky because there are two large challenges that lie ahead.
+Building the Django microservice for packing lists AND implementing oauth.
+The tricky thing is that I do not know in what sequence to do it.
+Also, authentication is still a big mystery to me and learning about it is daunting.
+I looked into a promise based feature for React called Axios that can integrate authentication, but have not learned more yet.
+After thinking it over, I will likely take the next few days to dive into authentication while the rest of the team work on the front end and Django project.